 life.
 For these nine weeks, I basically lived in the

 office, totally immersed in learning how to code.
 I've

 had to push myself, grow, and meet the challenge of becoming a

 developer in nine weeks.

 SF '14 Cycles

 NYC '14 Cycles

-App Academy San Francisco courses are held at our
+App Academy San Francisco is located at our SOMA

-Academy New York courses are held at our Greenwich
+New York is located at our Greenwich Village offices

 6:00PM.
 Our facilities are open